 In the case of the Leneen Forde AC WLAQ Woman Lawyer of the Year, the nominee should have achieved a high level of skill and/or office in her chosen field and contributed to the advancement of the women generally and/or within the legal profession.
-Previous winners have included former Queensland Law Society President Megan Mahon, Margaret Brown, The Honourable Ann Lyons, Professor Rosemary Hunter, Susan Francis, Clare Endicott, Rachael Field, Samantha Betzien, The Hon Justice Sue Brown QC, Dr Kerri Mellifont QC and Anne-Marie Rice.
+Previous winners have included former Queensland Law Society President Megan Mahon, Margaret Brown, The Honourable Ann Lyons, Professor Rosemary Hunter, Susan Francis, Clare Endicott, Rachael Field, Samantha Betzien, The Hon Justice Sue Brown QC, Dr Kerri Mellifont QC, Anne-Marie Rice and Bridget Cullen.

 The WLAQ Regional Woman Lawyer of the Year award celebrates women involved in the legal profession or a related field in Regional Queensland.
 “Regional Queensland” means anywhere in Queensland except within a 50km radius Brisbane (which includes Ipswich and Caboolture), as determined by WLAQ Committee at its discretion.
 The award is designed to recognise women who have overcome the difficulties related to working in regional Queensland as well as recognising their personal achievements.
-Previous winners include Magistrate Sandra Pearson, Maxine Baldwin, Kristyn Everett, Catherine Cheek and Thelma Schwartz.
+Previous winners include Magistrate Sandra Pearson, Maxine Baldwin, Kristyn Everett, Catherine Cheek, Thelma Schwartz and Tanya Straguszi.

 The WLAQ Emergent Woman Lawyer of the Year award recognises women who has been admitted as a legal practitioner for five years or less as at the date of the Awards or, if not admitted, who has completed a law degree not more than seven years ago.
-Previous winners include Genevieve Dee, Samantha Carroll, Carla Klease, Sylvia Ng, Sunni Dawson, Tanya Diessel and Charlotte Campbell.
+Previous winners include Genevieve Dee, Samantha Carroll, Carla Klease, Sylvia Ng, Sunni Dawson, Tanya Diessel, Charlotte Campbell and Amie Mish-Wills.